eridona/DonaLab-Handbook/README.md

 1-on-1 Meetings: I schedule bi-weekly 1-on-1 in-person meetings which each lab member, typically lasting around 1 hour, during core work hours [details below].
 These meetings are designed to support you in successfully implementing your research project.
 I am also available for additional meetings upon request. <br/>
  <br/>
 Yearly Appraisals: I will review your project's long-term progress and provide tailored feedback on your work performance during yearly appraisals.
 This is also an opportunity for you to give me feedback on your experience working in the lab, and under my supervision.
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/03-Meeting-Schedule">Click here for more examples from the community</a><br/>
 </i>
 </details>